davidsneighbour/hugo-modules/modules/icons/documentation/index.md

 ### From versions 1.2024.0 and below

 Older versions of this module may have added icons directly each time a shortcode or partial was called, leading to performance issues.
-The current version improves upon this by including icons only once and then reusing them.
+The current version improves upon this by including icons once and then reusing them by reference.
 To migrate to the latest version:

-- There are **no breaking changes**; however, you should update your partials and shortcodes according to the usage guide.
+* There are **no breaking changes**; update your partials and shortcodes according to the usage guide.
-- Replace direct calls to specific icon sets (e.g., `bsicon`, `heroicon`) with calls to `icon.html`, passing the icon name or setting a global icon type.
+* Replace direct calls to specific icon sets (for example `bsicon`, `heroicon`) with calls to `icon.html`, passing the icon name or setting a global icon type.
-- **Do not cache** the icon-partial calls in your layouts; the module handles this for you.
+* **Do not cache** the icon-partial calls in your layouts; the module handles this for you.